Sciebo-RDS/oc-describo/README.md

 ### Getting started

 Now, you can open the top-left menu and open the `Describo App`.
 If everything is correct, you should be redirected to authorize the describo app to access your files.
 After this, you will be redirect back to your app and the configured iframe source will be shown.

+#### Describo session stuff

+The sessionId for describo will be created, when you open the describo app within ownCloud and you have a valid access_token.
+Only when this constraints are fulfilled, [this code](https://github.com/Sciebo-RDS/oc-describo/blob/34976fa1f8062ce86de9c959f998ce500e0828bb/php/lib/Controller/PageController.php#L102) will be executed.

 #### Javascript stuff